-Direct Labor: Provide the following:

-Hourly rates: Base hourly rates, overhead, and fees are to be separately identified.

-If your proposed rates exceed more than one fiscal year and the labor rates will change, then please provide a time-phased breakdown of labor rates and any escalation factors (refer to 7).

-- List of the individuals or labor categories being proposed - Number of hours per labor individual or labor category - Total number of labor dollars proposed per individual/labor category - Qualifications: Provide a description of the qualifications (i.e., degree(s) and years of related experience) that includes the individual's degree and years of related experience for all individuals or labor categories proposed. - 2.
-Materials, Equipment, Other Direct Cost: Provide a consolidated price summary broken down by individual material quantities, description, etc. For travel, specifically breakout costs for each trip separately showing scheduled date, departure city, destination, number of people, duration, and number of trips. - The Offeror will not be responsible for the cost of CVENT in FY22.
-The cost associated with a replacement tool/approach or the use of CVENT during the option years (FY23 and beyond) shall be included in the proposed budget.
-This should be reflected as a separate line item(s) within the budget template.
-For the purposes of estimation, the Offeror is advised that the number of registrations per FY is approximately 35,000. - 3.
+- 1. Direct Labor: Provide the following: - Hourly rates: Base hourly rates, overhead, and fees are to be separately identified.
+If your proposed rates exceed more than one fiscal year and the labor rates will change, then please provide a time-phased breakdown of labor rates and any escalation factors (refer to 7). - List of the individuals or labor categories being proposed - Number of hours per labor individual or labor category - Total number of labor dollars proposed per individual/labor category - Qualifications: Provide a description of the qualifications (i.e., degree(s) and years of related experience) that includes the individual's degree and years of related experience for all individuals or labor categories proposed. - Materials, Equipment, Other Direct Cost: Provide a consolidated price summary broken down by individual material quantities, description, etc. For travel, specifically breakout costs for each trip separately showing scheduled date, departure city, destination, number of people, duration, and number of trips. - 3.
 If the Offeror's material costs being proposed exceed \$3,500, please also provide a basis for pricing (vendor quotes, invoice prices, etc.) for any item exceeds \$3,500.
 Also provide any quotations received.
 Such quotations shall contain the item description, unit price, unit of measure, quantity and total price.
 Also, provide a description of Applicant's purchasing system or methods-for example, how sources are selected, under what circumstances when quotes are obtained, what provisions are made to ensure quantity and other discounts, and how quotations are determined fair and reasonable.
 State whether the Applicant's purchasing system has been approved by the Government and, if so, provide evidence of such approval.